 A quick guide to routine antenatal scans done during Pregnancy

 Pregnancy is notoriously associated with dramatic physiological changes!
-As your hormones steadily shift during this phase, you may realise that your weight, mood, eating habits, and even sleeping patterns seem to be going haywire.
+As your hormones steadily shift during this phase, you may realize that your weight, mood, eating habits, and even sleeping patterns seem to be going haywire.
 Understandably, many of these changes can be somewhat uncomfortable.
 Some of these changes are, however, both normal and essential for the development and health of your unborn child.

 Given that every woman’s pregnancy experience is unique, the changes you experience during pregnancy can range from mild to severe and even life-threatening illnesses.
 Therefore, getting early and regular prenatal care becomes essential to determine if the symptoms you are experiencing are normal or not.

 The World Health Organization (WHO) recommends that all pregnant women should get at least four antenatal care (ANC) assessments done by a qualified doctor or skilled attendant.
 But the proportion of women receiving the minimum of four antenatal assessments in India has only modestly increased from 37% to 51.2% between 2006-2016.